PaoloDuenas/PaoloDuenas/README.md

 #### Hi there, I'm Paolo - AKA Paolin++🤙

-## Informatics Engineering student and Jr. Develope
+## Informatics Engineering student and Jr. Developer
 - Currently learning python.
 - Lover of new technologies.